Vidya and avidya

 Read More »

 Origine Story Vedic Devata Stories Will Be Updated Soon, Be patient!
-Attributes The red-colored field which gets developed along with Rudra as been termed as
+Attributes The next energy field in the South-East direction is of blue color and

 Read More »